Varshneyabhushan/contact-consolidator/README.md

 ## How to start the application

-1. Install the node_modules dependencies including dev dependencies
+1. Install the node_modules dependencies, including dev dependencies
 ```
 npm install
 ```

 2. fill the required details in .env file.
+Use sample.env as template.
 Following describes what each variable does

 ```
 * PORT => port of the application
 * REQUESTS_PER_MINUTE => number of requests permitted per minute (rate limiting)